 TIME CUTWhen you want to cut to later in a scene, you have the option of writing TIME CUT as the transition.
 For example, if two people walk into a restaurant and their conversation is important at first then veers off into topics not important to your story, then you might want to time cut from the drinks to the main course and then again to paying the check.

-Tracking Shot (Track, Tracking)In short, a tracking shot involves a camera following a person or an object.
+Tracking Shot (Track, Tracking)A tracking shot involves a camera following a person or an object.
 As long as the camera isn't locked down in place by a tripod, for example, and is following (tracking) a subject, then it's a tracking shot.
 For good examples of tracking shots, watch the one take episode of The X-Files or most any episode of ER.
 Star Wars Episode One has tracking shots galore during the pod race.
 And I'm sure most films have some form of tracking shot or another.
-(It'd make a good drinking game)

-TransitionThese describe the style in which one scene becomes the next.
+TransitionDescriptive term for how one scene 'transitions' to another scene.
 Used appropriately, these can be used to convey shifts in character development and emotion.
 In other words, a CUT TO: is not required at every scene change.
 Some major transitions include CUT TO:, DISSOLVE TO:, MATCH CUT TO:, JUMP CUT TO:, SMASH CUT TO:, WIPE TO:, and FADE TO:.
 Each term has it's own entry in this list of terms.
 Occasionally a writer will make up his own transition.
 In these cases, the transition is usually self-defined (such as BRIGHT WHITE FLASH TO: suggests whiteness will fill the screen for a brief moment as we pass into the next scene).
 For formatting info on transitions, see the Format page.

 V.O.Voice Over.
 This is the abbreviation sometimes seen next to the CHARACTER'S name before certain bits of dialog.
 This means the character voices that dialog but his or her moving lips are not present in the scene.
 Voice over is generally used for narration, such as in the beginning of The Mummy.
 Or, as Austin Powers would say, a character's inner monolog.
 The inner thought processes of the character said out loud such that only the audience will hear it.
 An general example of Voice Over can be seen (heard, actually) in Election or in the Sixth Season Finale of The X-Files.